jasminesimamora/Exploratory-Data-Analysis/README.md

-# Exploratory-Data-Analysis
+# Exploratory Data Analysis: Telco Customer Churn
-This is an in-depth analysis of a customer churn data from a telecommunication company.
+This is an exploratory data analysis of a cusomter churn data from a telecommunication company.
+I worked on this project while participating in a data science bootcamp from Dibimbing.id.